tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 Arduino Uno WiFi Developer Edition is an Arduino UNO R3 with ESP8266 integrated on the board.
 It was developed and manufactured by Arduino.org. ["Getting started"](https://www.arduino.cc/en/Guide/ArduinoUnoWiFi) tutorial is now on the arduino.cc site.

 ESP8266 is a ‘WiFi chip’  often used in combination with Arduino microcontrollers.
-Classic way is to connect the AVR or other microcontroller with ESP8266 using UART (Serial).
-Other way of connecting AVR with ESP uses SPI connection.
+Classic way is to connect the Atmega or other microcontroller with ESP8266 using UART (Serial).
+Other way of connecting Atmega with ESP uses SPI connection.

-Arduino Uno WiFi Developer Edition connects ATmega328 microcontroller to ESP8266 using additional UART chip SC16IS750 ([here as module](http://sandboxelectronics.com/?product=sc16is750-i2cspi-to-uart-bridge-module)).
+Arduino Uno WiFi Developer Edition connects ATmega328 microcontroller to ESP8266 using additional on board UART chip SC16IS750 ([here as module](http://sandboxelectronics.com/?product=sc16is750-i2cspi-to-uart-bridge-module)).
 This additional UART is connected to Atmega as I2C device.

 With ESP8266 on board it is desired to use it to write into microcontroller a sketch send ‘over the air’. ‚Over the air‘ or OTA upload means the sketch is send from IDE to the board using WiFi.

-To write an AVR program received over WiFi into AVR, the ESP must be connected to AVR’s serial pins.
+To write an Atmega program received over WiFi into Atmega, the ESP must be connected to Atmega’s serial pins.
 For this to work there is a direct serial to serial connection on Uno WiFi Developer Edition.
 The electronic switch which connects this serial to serial is controlled with pin 4 of the ESP8266.

 ![Connection schema](doc/ArduinoUNOWIFI_drawing2.jpg)